jhuckaby/pixl-server-web/README.md

 This boolean allows you to enable HTTPS (SSL) support in the web server.
 It defaults to `false`.
 Note that you must also set `https_port`, and possibly `https_cert_file` and `https_key_file` for this to work.

+The SSL certificate files are automatically reloaded if changed on disk.
+This is done without a server restart.

 ## https_port

 If HTTPS mode is enabled, this is the port to listen on for secure requests.
 The standard HTTPS port is 443.